New Zealand Gambling Regulation

 Who Regulates New Zealand’s Gambling Industry

 casino-regulation-licenceGambling activities in New Zealand fall within the remit of several agencies, starting with the primary regulator, the Department of Internal Affairs.
-This entity is mandated with gambling licensing and ensuring compliance with the provisions of the 2003 Gambling Act.
+This entity is responsible for gambling licensing and ensuring compliance with the provisions of the 2003 Gambling Act.
 It launches frequent consultations on how to increase compliance with local legislation.
-The Department also conducts frequent audits of gaming machines.
+The Department also conducts regular audits of gaming machines.

-The local government has mandated the Ministry of Health with the responsibility of creating and implementing strategies to combat gambling addiction.
+The local government has tasked the Ministry of Health with creating and implementing strategies to combat gambling addiction.
 The strategies must be reviewed every three years.
-Additionally, the Ministry of Health collects funding from gambling duties and uses them for treatment and prevention of problem gambling.
+Additionally, the Ministry of Health collects funding from gambling duties and uses it for the treatment and prevention of problem gambling.

 The New Zealand Gambling Commission is an independent regulatory body that was launched under the 2003 Gambling Act.
 It reviews casino permit applications and issues licenses.
-It has the power to revoke gambling license conditions and provide advice to the Ministry of Internal Affairs in regard to problem gambling duties.
+It has the power to revoke gambling license conditions and provide advice to the Ministry of Internal Affairs regarding problem gambling duties.

 TAB New Zealand was established after the passage of the Racing Industry Act of 2020.
 The main objectives of this statutory body include facilitating and promoting the growth of the local race and sports betting industry.
 The revenue generated by TAB NZ goes toward the local betting sector, with approximately NZ$170 million being poured back into racing and sports annually.